zrozumiec/ToDoList-App/README.md

 **TODO List Application**

-Purpose
+**Purpose**

-The purpose of the task: to get a practical experience  how to create a web application using previous knowlage that students got during C# Basics  and ASP.NET Core courses.This task will give students a practical experience of how to create domain models of a real applications, how to check its functionality by Unit tests and how to demonstrate it to the customers by providing a user interface applications.
+The purpose of the task is to get a practical experience how to create web applications using previous knowledge got during C# Basics and ASP.NET  Core courses.
+This task will give students a practical experience of how to create domain models of real applications, how to check it with Unit tests and how to implement a user interface and the presentation layer of web applications.
+ASP.NET Core MVC framework is recommended to use for implementing the presentation layer of the project
-As a user interface application an ASP.NET Core MVC application will be used.

 Estimated time to complete: 20 hours.
 Task status: mandatory / manually-checked.

-Description
-Create a TODO list web  application and a class library with a TODO List domain model.
+**Requirements**

+ Create a “TODO List” web application that allows users to manage their daily activities.
+The web application should work correctly for Desk top and mobile clients.
-You may use a Domain model from your previous assignment from Module #10 as a prototype.
+You may use a Domain model from your previous assignment from Module #10 as a starting point for your design.
+However, this application should be more functional and provide users with a real possibility to use it in their daily life.
-The functionality of the TODO list application is similar to the Microsofts's To Do application https://www.microsoft.com/ru-ru/microsoft-365/microsoft-to-do-list-app?rtc=1
+The functionality of the TODO List application is similar to the Microsofts's To Do application https://www.microsoft.com/ru-ru/microsoft-365/microsoft-to-do-list-app?rtc=1
-You may briefly look through the application to figure out what functionaity your application should provide to the users
+You are encouraged to briefly go through the application to figure out what functionality your application should provide to the users.
+Don’t try to copy the design of the MS To Do application, create your own design and functionality

 The project solution should containg at least projects: